Skip to main content

 Figure 3.23.
 Half-Angle Substitution

-\begin{equation} \cos \theta = \frac{1-t^2}{1+t^2}, \qquad \sin \theta = \frac{2t}{1+t^2}\tag{3.6} \end{equation}
+\begin{equation} \cos \theta = \frac{1-t^2}{1+t^2}, \qquad \sin \theta = \frac{2t}{1+t^2}\tag{3.7} \end{equation}

-where \(t = \tan(\theta/2)\) is the slope of the line hence the name of half-angle substitution (aka the Weierstrass substitution).
+where \(t = \tan(\theta/2)\) is the slope of the line, hence the name half-angle substitution (also known as the Weierstrass substitution).
 Since

-\begin{align*} dt &= d\tan\left(\frac{\theta}{2}\right) = \frac{1}{2}\sec^2\left(\frac{\theta}{2}\right) d\theta =\frac{1+t^2}{2} d\theta, \end{align*}
+\begin{align*} dt &= d\tan\left(\frac{\theta}{2}\right) = \frac{1}{2}\sec^2\left(\frac{\theta}{2}\right) d\theta = \frac{1+t^2}{2} d\theta, \end{align*}

-so for a rational function \(R(x,y)\) in two variables,
+for a rational function \(R(x,y)\text{,}\)

-\begin{equation*} R(\cos \theta, \sin \theta) d\theta = R\left( \frac{1-t^2}{1+t^2}, \frac{2t}{1+t^2} \right)\frac{2}{1+t^2} dt. \end{equation*}
+\begin{equation*} R(\cos \theta, \sin \theta) d\theta = R\left(\frac{1-t^2}{1+t^2}, \frac{2t}{1+t^2}\right)\frac{2}{1+t^2} dt. \end{equation*}

-The form on the right-hand side is a differential form involving a rational function in \(t\) which we will study systematically in Section 3.4.
-For now let us apply this technique to compute the indefinite integral of \(\sec(x)\text{.}\)
+The right-hand side is a rational function in \(t\text{,}\) which we study systematically in SectionΒ 3.4.
+For now, apply this to compute the integral of \(\sec(x)\text{.}\)

 Example 3.24.

-\begin{align*} \int \sec \theta d\theta &= \int \frac{1+t^2}{1-t^2}\frac{2}{1+t^2} dt = \int \frac{2}{1-t^2} dt\\ &= \int \frac{dt}{1-t} + \int \frac{dt}{1+t} = \ln \left| \frac{1+t}{1-t}\right| + C\\ &= \ln\left|\frac{1+\tan(\theta/2)}{1-\tan(\theta/2)}\right|+C. \end{align*}
+\begin{align*} \int \sec \theta d\theta &= \int \frac{1+t^2}{1-t^2}\frac{2}{1+t^2} dt = \int \frac{2}{1-t^2} dt\\ &= \int \frac{dt}{1-t} + \int \frac{dt}{1+t} = \ln\left|\frac{1+t}{1-t}\right| + C\\ &= \ln\left|\frac{1+\tan(\theta/2)}{1-\tan(\theta/2)}\right|+C. \end{align*}

-\begin{align*} \ln\left|\frac{1+t}{1-t}\right| &= \ln\left|\frac{(1+t)^2}{1-t^2} \right|\\ &= \ln\left|\frac{1+t^2}{1-t^2} + \frac{2t}{1-t^2}\right|\\ &= \ln|\sec \theta + \tan \theta|. \end{align*}
+\begin{align*} \ln\left|\frac{1+t}{1-t}\right| &= \ln\left|\frac{(1+t)^2}{1-t^2}\right|\\ &= \ln\left|\frac{1+t^2}{1-t^2} + \frac{2t}{1-t^2}\right|\\ &= \ln|\sec \theta + \tan \theta|. \end{align*}